A proud member of

 At West End Academy, our aim is to help children develop a love for the English language through the spoken and written word as well as drama and the speaking and listening activities.
 English is a one of the core subjects in the National Curriculum and a prerequisite for educational and social progress as it underpins the work undertaken in other areas of the curriculum.
 Confidence in basic language skills enables children to communicate creatively and imaginatively with the world at large in all situations.
 The acquisition of language skills is of the utmost importance therefore the teaching of all aspects English is given a high priority.
 We seek to ensure that all children achieve their full potential in all aspects of English.

 In our Foundation Stage, we teach discrete phonics sessions daily.
-Children begin when they join Lower Foundation, when they are taught listening skills, oral segmenting and blending of familiar words and rhyme.
-In our Upper Foundation Stage, the children build on these skills and are taught to recognise letter sounds and names.
+The children are taught to recognise letter sounds and names.
 They are taught how to blend and segment words into their individual sound patterns and are given daily opportunities to apply these to their reading and writing.
 They are also taught to recognise, read and spell some high frequency words.
 In Key Stage One, children have a systematic, discrete phonics lesson each day.
 Children are given daily opportunities to practice and apply their skills and are expected to use their phonic knowledge in their reading and writing across the curriculum.

 In our Foundation Stage, reading skills are taught using a wide range of reading materials.
-In our Lower Foundation, our children learn how to handle books.
+Our children learn how to handle books.
 They learn that all print carries meaning and they begin to develop an understanding of story structure and characters through daily sharing and discussing stories with adults.
 We develop their enjoyment of books and aim to ignite a love of reading.
 They are given opportunities to ‘play’ out the stories they enjoy through role-play, story sacks and small world in the continuous provision.
-In our Upper Foundation, children have the opportunity to read individually with an adult and are introduced to the Oxford Reading Tree scheme which continues throughout Key Stage One.
+Children have the opportunity to read individually with an adult and are introduced to the Oxford Reading Tree scheme which continues throughout Key Stage One.
 Children further develop their enjoyment of reading through use of a reading area within each classroom as well as adult led story sessions and have opportunity to visit the school library and borrow a book to share with their family at home.

 In Key Stage One, reading skills continue to be developed using a wide range of materials including shared reading, individual reading with an adult and access to our school library.
 In Key Stage One, children are taught to discuss and understand the texts they read.
 There is also a keen focus on improving the reading fluency of all our children.
 In Key Stage Two, children continue to develop their reading and comprehension skills through individual readers and class novels.
 All children have a reading record book and have the opportunity to choose from a wide variety of new fiction and non-fiction titles to suit their individual reading level.
 To further promote reading for pleasure, each classroom has its own reading area, with a wide range of books including stories, non-fiction and topic related books, where children can freely enjoy.